Zilliqa/zq2/scripts/zilliqa_api_comparator/README.md

 ### Step 2: Configuration

-Update the `config_mainnet.json` file with your specific API parameters and endpoints as needed.
+Modify the config_mainnet.json file to include your specific API parameters and endpoints as required.
+Additionally, you can expand the test scenarios by adding more API inputs to the configuration.

 ### Step 3: Run the Script